Day 1 - Folkestone - Cologne

 Relax on board and watch the stunning scenery as we sail through the Lorelei Passage and navigate the fabled Lorelei Rock, arriving in Rüdesheim over lunch.
 Spend the afternoon exploring this Roman city at your leisure, or take an optional excursion to visit Siegfried’s Mechanical Music Museum, which holds an impressive collection of beautiful automated instruments and an insight into the history and mechanics of music boxes.
 This evening we have included a classical music performance.

 Day 3 - Mannheim - Speyer

-We sail on to Mannheim where you can choose to disembark for an optional tour to the Black Forest - drive along the renowned and scenic ‘Schwarzwald Hochstrasse’, from where stunning views of the wooded mountain range can be seen, and offering the opportunity to sample the delicious Black Forest Gateau created from the Morello cherries that grow here.
-Those who prefer can stay on board as we sail to Speyer for a free afternoon.
-This city is one of Germany’s oldest and was once hugely influential.
+We sail on to Mannheim where you can choose to disembark for an included (optional in 2017) tour to the Black Forest - drive along the renowned and scenic ‘Schwarzwald Hochstrasse’, from where stunning views of the wooded mountain range can be seen, and offering the opportunity to sample the delicious Black Forest Gateau created from the Morello cherries that grow here.
+The ship sails to Speyer - one of Germany’s oldest cities and once hugely influential.
 The 11th century cathedral, one of the most important monuments from the Holy Roman Empire era, has a crypt which contains the tombs of eight of Germany’s emperors and kings.

 Day 4 - Strasbourg